ScaledAgileDevOps/SADMF/content/Release Convoy/_index.md

 ---

 {{% notice tip %}}
 At Scaled Agile DevOps, we believe keeping track of many frequent releases is just too much cognitive load.
-We need to *"work in small batches."* We've developed the **DevOps Release Convoy&trade; (DORC)** to simplify things.
-Why try to track dozens or hundreds of releases per week if we can simplify it to one easily managed DORC&trade;?
+We need to *"[**Work in Small Batches**](/principles/#work-in-small-batches)."* We've developed the DevOps Release Convoy&trade; (DORC) to simplify things.
+Why try to track 5 or 10 releases per quarter if we can simplify it to one easily managed DORC&trade;?
 {{% /notice %}}

 ## Why Convoys?